EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 ## Communication Procedures

 1. How will your team communicate?
+   Our team will be mainly comminacating using discord on calls or text chat
 2. How will you handle instructor correspondence?
 Who is responsible?
 How will that be communicated with/back to the group?
+   We will keep our instructor up to date either through in person conversations or over email, we will distribute responisbility accordingly, all information will need to be fully communicated through discord to ensure everyone is on the same page

 ## Meeting Schedule